-A similar bespoke set would start at £1300
+A similar bespoke rapier would start at £1250 plus postage

 Both sword and dagger feature distinctive rounded rhomboid pommels and hardwood grips bound in twisted steel wire.
 The hand-forged heat-treated furniture is oil blackened to a matte gunmetal finish.
 The blades each have a single fuller running to the first third, and an engraved Maltese cross at the point of balance.

 This set was made with matching brown leather scabbards, featuring historical leather drag chapes and Maltese cross tooling.